 Ashriel paused a second and smiled, “You all know how that ended, the tortured wailing from it’s machine spirit should’ve been enough of a warning for them but they were marines through and through.
 They stood their ground and fired shot after shot into it.
 We have to give them their dues brothers, they fought bravely as a space marine should and they died to a man, ripped apart by the Machine.”

 Ashriel paused one more time, swallowing his last spoonful of nutrients.

 “And there you have it brothers,” Ashriel said, lowering his head.
 “With my own eyes, I saw Brother Captain Zuriel perform miracles in the Emperor’s name, he spoke directly to Him, he was protected by His Divine Will and in the end, Zuriel was even merciful to the foe; allowing the Storm Zealot’s commander a proper burial, taking no trophies at all.”

 When Ashriel next raised his head,he spoke with conviction and his eyes were lit with the fire of fanatical devotion.

 “Thus endeth my tale brothers, tomorrow we embark on the cleansing of Omera Secundus from the taint of Nurgle with no further interference from other competing chapters.
 This fight is ours alone, the Glory is ours alone, …Praise the Emperor!”

-Cheers followed this proclamation by Brother Ashriel, former sergeant of the Dark Angels and now Champion of the Redeemed Space Marine Chapter.
+Cheers followed this proclamation by Brother Ashriel, former sergeant of the Dark Angels and now Champion of the Redeemed Chapter of the Space Marines.